 • The renewable raw materials DSM uses include waste from agriculture, yeasts and enzymes, carbohydrates and natural oils, and acids.
-In 2020, the share spend on renewable raw materials increased to 15.2% from 14.7% in 2019.
-The percentage increase is due to an increase in spend on enzymes, gelatins and other food additives
+In 2021, the share of our spend on renewable raw materials remained stable at approximately 15%.
+Overall volumes of renewable raw materials increased, in line with organic growth